-- 3.28 The water level, flow rates and the mixing conditions are important determinants of the condition of European sites and their qualifying features.
+- 3.28 The water level, flow rates and the mixing conditions are important determinants of the condition of Habitat sites and their qualifying features.
 Hydrological processes are critical in influencing habitat characteristics in rivers, wetlands and for water-dependent plant species.
 Habitat parameters that may be impacted include water cycling, water depth, dissolved oxygen levels, salinity, current velocity, and water temperature (noting that not all parameters will be relevant to all qualifying habitats / species).
 In turn these parameters determine the short- and long-term condition, viability and reproductive success of plant and animal species, as well as overall ecosystem composition. - 3.29 The unique nature of wetlands combines shallow water and conditions that are ideal for the growth of organisms at the basal level of food webs, which feed many species of birds, mammals, fish and amphibians.
 Migrating and breeding wetland species are particularly reliant on these food sources, as they need to build up enough nutritional reserves to sustain their long migration routes or feed their hatched chicks. - 3.30 Maintaining a steady water supply is of critical importance for many hydrologically dependent SPAs, SACs and Ramsar sites.
 For example, in many wetlands winter flooding is essential in sustaining a mosaic of foraging habitats for SPA / Ramsar wader and waterfowl species.
 However, species have varying requirements with regard to specific water levels.
 For example, some duck species (e.g., wigeon) have optimum water depth requirements of under 0.3m for successful foraging.
-In contrast, Bewick's swan requires deeper water to enable their natural roosting and loafing behaviours. - 3.31 A constant supply of freshwater is fundamental in maintaining the ecological integrity of water-dependent European sites.
+In contrast, Bewick's swan requires deeper water to enable their natural roosting and loafing behaviours. - 3.31 A constant supply of freshwater is fundamental in maintaining the ecological integrity of water-dependent Habitat sites.
 While the natural fluctuation of water levels within narrow limits is desirable (and indeed often the reason why nature conservation interests are present in a site), excess or too little water supply might cause the water level to be outside of the required range of qualifying birds, invertebrates or plant species.
-There are two mechanisms through which development can negatively impact the water level in European sites: - The supply of new housing with potable water may require increased abstraction of water from surface water and groundwater bodies.
-Depending on the level of water stress in a geographic region, this may reduce the water levels in European sites that lie in the same catchment as new abstractions.
+There are two main mechanisms through which development can negatively impact the water level in Habitat sites:

-55 TAG unit A3 environmental impact appraisal (publishing.service.gov.uk)
+62 TAG unit A3 environmental impact appraisal (publishing.service.gov.uk)